Traveling to the French capital during the festive season? Here are the most incredible ways to celebrate and enjoy Christmas in Paris.

 Related post: Incredible things to do in Paris in winter

-So what to buy at the Paris Christmas markets?
+What should you buy at the Paris Christmas markets?

 First of all, it would be sacrilege not to taste the traditional hot mulled wine with spices.
 To find it, follow the smell!
 Mulled wine is the star of the stands, between 2 and 4€ per glass.